Easy3D-Labels: Supervising Semantic Occupancy Estimation with 3D Pseudo-Labels for Automotive Perception: Conclusion

 \begin{enumerate} \item Incorporating LiDAR data into the 3D pseudo-label generation pipeline to facilitate comparison with LiDAR-supervised models. \item Conducting a more comprehensive investigation into the integration of 3D pseudo-labels within models that utilise a Gaussian scene representation. \item Evaluating the robustness of 3D pseudo-labels under challenging driving conditions, such as rain, fog, and low-light environments. \end{enumerate}

-Self-supervised semantic occupancy prediction models have historically lagged behind supervised counterparts.
-However, recent advancements, including those presented in this work, suggest that self-supervised methods are rapidly gaining traction and may soon close the performance gap.
-While research trends shift toward discrete Gaussian representations, the widespread adoption of 3D pseudo-labels for voxel scene representation models remains uncertain.
-Nonetheless, this study shows that incorporating temporal information and carefully considering the domain for loss computation are crucial for achieving optimal performance in semantic occupancy prediction.
+Self-supervised occupancy estimation models have historically lagged behind supervised methods, but recent advancements, including this work, indicate they are closing the performance gap.
+While research is shifting toward Gaussian representations, the adoption of 3D pseudo-labels for voxel-based models remains uncertain.
+Nonetheless, this study shows that leveraging temporal information and carefully selecting the loss domain are key to achieving strong performance in semantic occupancy estimation.